bernie-skipole/indipydriver/docs/source/usage/concept.rst

 indipyclient
 ^^^^^^^^^^^^

-The associated package indipyclient can be installed from Pypi.
+The associated package indipyclient will be installed automatically with indipydriver, and can be installed separately from Pypi.

 https://pypi.org/project/indipyclient